 Yes, it gets dark early (by 5pm or a bit earlier) but the lights, decorations, and Christmas markets more than make up for it.
 Plus, you can go skiing and enjoy other winter activities.

 I was just in Germany for a couple weeks in December and the weather was perfectly fine 90% of the time.
-There was only one day where the weather was truly miserable and even on that day there were enough breaks in the weather to enjoy exploring a new town and Christmas market.
+There was only one day where the weather was truly miserable and even on that day there were enough breaks in the weather to enjoy my day trip exploring a new town and a new Christmas market.